-The elastic properties of the constituent film materials have great influences on the various aspects of the stability studies relating to the multilayer structures [7,11].
-Such aspects include instabilities during growth and post growth stages as well as stressinduced morphological instabilities [3-6,12-16].
-There have been quite a few very interesting theoretical papers discussing the various modelling aspects supporting some of the available experimental data [1,2,17,18].
-Some research works on multilayer systems also suggested that elastic stresses could induce morphological instabilities leading to formation of islands, nonplaner surfaces or in some cases, the formation of deep, cusplike morphologies [10].
-Such morphologies can provide source for the nucleation of stress-relieving dislocations [19-21].
-The wavelength of this type of instability is set by the competition between the stabilizing influences of the surface energy and the destabilizing influence of the misfit-induced elastic strain energy.
-The work of Sridhar et al. has very detailed discussions on these aspects [2].
-They have considered an infinite periodic and symmetric system with the dynamics controlled by interfacial diffusion and focused on the interior layers that are far away from both the surface and the substrate.
+The elastic properties of the constituent film materials have strong influences on various aspects of the stability of multilayer structures [7,11].
+Such aspects include instabilities during growth and post-growth (aging) stages as well as stressinduced morphological instabilities [3-6,12-16].
+There have been quite a few very interesting theoretical papers discussing various modeling aspects supporting some of the available experimental data [1,2,17,18].
+Some research works on multilayer systems also suggested that elastic stresses could induce morphological instabilities leading to formation of islands, nonplanar surfaces, in some cases, the formation of deep, cusplike morphologies [10].
+Such morphologies can provide a source for the nucleation of stress-relieving dislocations [19-21].
+The wavelength of this type of instability is set by the competition between the stabilizing influences of the surface energy and the destabilizing influence of the misfitinduced elastic strain energy.
+The work of Sridhar and coworkers presents very detailed discussions on these aspects [2].
+They have considered an infinite periodic and symmetric system with multilayer dynamics controlled by interfacial diffusion and focused only on specific interior layers that are far away from both the surface and the substrate.

 There is also an extensive theoretical research paper by Huang and Desai on stress-driven instability in growing multilayer films [1].
-Their work proposes a recursive procedure and a continuum, dynamic model to describe the morphological evolution in coherent multilayer structures during the epitaxial growth.
-Some analysis of the studies were also carried out by Shilkrot et al., on the surface diffusion and morphological evolution with respect to the stability of the multilayer systems [3,6,20].
-In course of our investigations besides the instabilities, we have also noticed substantial changes in the evolution of morphology and grain structure in various Gd2O3/SiO2 multilayer systems as well.
-For a system of stacked coherent strained islands (strained/ spacer multilayers), in the work of Tersoff et al. [4], each buried island is approximately treated as a point defect, and its contribution to surface strain is determined by using continuum elasticity solutions of Maradudin and Wallis [22].
-However, the theoretical analyses of Sridhar et al., have posed a more directional approach in predicting the multilayer stability based on material elastic and interfacial diffusion properties [2].
-In the present experimental work, we have considered this elastic approach to explain the origin of instability in the Gd2O3/SiO2 multilayer systems.
-Subsequently, we have noticed that elastic parameters only cannot explain the post growth instabilities unless one considers the complete multilayer structure including total number of layers.
-So more theoretical insight to this problem is essential to explain the experimental observations like ours in which layer number dependent instabilities are specifically highlighted in the measurements.
-However, in this paper, we have confined ourselves to the experimental observations and their analysis only, with the help of the available elastic effect related theoretical modelling proposed by Sridhar et al. [2].
-As per this instability theory, when the thicknesses of the constituent layers are comparable, the elastic interactions between them cannot be ignored.
-The growth related elastic parameter α of a bilayer system is given by [2]:
+Their work proposes a recursive procedure and a continuum, dynamic model to describe morphological evolution in coherent multilayer structures during the epitaxial growth.
+Some studies were also carried out by Shilkrot and coworkers on surface diffusion and morphological evolution with respect to the stability of multilayer systems [3,6,20].
+In the course of our investigations on the instabilities, we have also noticed substantial changes in the evolution of morphology and grain structure in various Gd_2O_3/SiO_2 multilayer systems as well.
+For a system of stacked coherent strained islands (strained/ spacer multilayers), in the work of Tersoff and coworkers [4], each buried island is approximately treated as a point defect, and its contribution to surface strain is determined by using continuum elasticity solutions of Maradudin and Wallis [22].

+However, the theoretical analyses of Sridhar and coworker, have posed a more directional approach in predicting the multilayer stability based on material elastic and interfacial diffusion properties [2].
+In the present experimental work we have adopted this elastic approach to explain the origin of instability in the Gd2O3/SiO2 multilayer systems.
+Subsequently, we have noticed that elastic parameters only cannot explain the post growth instabilities unless one considers the complete multilayer geometry including the total number of layers.
+So more theoretical insight to this problem is essential to explain the experimental observations like ours, in which layer number dependent instabilities are specifically highlighted as well as dominated in the measurements.
+However, in this paper we have confined ourselves to the experimental observations and their analysis only, with the help of the available elastic effect related theoretical modeling proposed by Sridhar and coworkers [2].
+As per this multilayer instability theory, when the thicknesses of the constituent layers are comparable, the elastic interactions between them cannot be ignored.
+The growth related elastic parameter α of such typical periodic bilayer system is given by [2]: